AaronC81/pry-sorbet/README.md

-# Sorpryse
+# pry-sorbet

-Sorpryse (partly a portmanteu of "sorbet" and "pry", pronounced "surprise") is a Pry extension which enables it to work seamlessly with Sorbet projects.
+pry-sorbet is a Pry extension which enables it to work seamlessly with Sorbet projects.

 **Before:** Incorrect method source